aseio6668/Pyramid/README.md

-# MasterCredits Casino
+# AseioTech Pyramid Gaming Platform

-A fun, fake-money casino website featuring classic games with unique themes.
-Built with Node.js, Java, and SQLite for easy hosting and deployment.
+A comprehensive web-based gaming platform featuring multiple handcrafted games for education and entertainment.
+Built with Node.js, Java, and SQLite for easy deployment and scalability.

-## 🎮 Features
+## 🎮 Platform Features

-- **User System**: Registration with homebrew captcha, secure login, profile management
+- **Unified Account System**: Single login for all games with centralized profile management
-- **Games**:
+- **Multiple Games**:
-  - ☕ **Coffee Blackjack**: Classic 21 with a caffeinated twist
+  - 🎰 **MasterCredits Casino**: Complete fake-money casino with blackjack, slots, coinflip, and more
-  - 🤠 **Western Coinflip**: Old west coin tossing adventure
+  - 🏃 **Pyramid Runner**: Classic 2D platformer adventure game
-  - 🚀 **Starbound Slots**: Space dogs exploring the galaxy
+  - 🚀 **More Coming Soon**: FPS, Fighting, and Multiplayer games in development
-- **Progression**: Level system with experience points and skill rewards
+- **Cross-Game Progression**: Platform-wide user levels and achievement tracking
-- **Social**: Global chat with autonomous moderation
+- **Social Features**: Global chat, leaderboards, and community features
-- **Management**: Full admin panel with user management and backups
+- **Admin Panel**: Comprehensive management tools for games and users
-- **Currency**: MasterCredits (MC) - fake money for entertainment only
+- **Educational Focus**: All games designed for learning and entertainment - completely free with no ads

 ## 🚀 Quick Start